RP 453 What are the "2300 days" (Daniel 8:14)?

 (Daniel 8:26) "And the vision of the evening and the morning which was told is true: therefore shut up the vision, for it is for many days from now."

-The 2300 burnt offerings, evening - morning, would come to 1150 days, one fulfilment of which would be the interval between the desecration of the temple, and its rededication by Judas Maccabeus on 25th.
-Chislev 165 B.C.
-Antiochus set up a pagan altar on 25th.
-Chislev 168 BC, which is just 3 years before, but the Lord’s altar was removed some time before that, so the 1150 days may be counted from the time of its removal.
+The 2300 burnt offerings, evening - morning, would come to 1150 days, one fulfillment of which would be the interval between the desecration of the temple, and its rededication by Judas Maccabeus on 25th.
+Chislev (1 Maccabees 4:52) 165 B.C.
+Antiochus set up a pagan altar on 15th.
+Chislev (1 Maccabees 1:54) 168 BC, which is just over 3 years before, but the Lord's altar was removed some time before that, so the 1150 days may be counted from the time of its removal.

 From the Hebrew of Daniel 8:14, and the context that it is in, this verse should read: